Gouvernathor/ParliamentArch-TS/README.md

 In the last case, the attributes taken by the `<parliament-arch>` element are the same as the options parameters of the `getSVGFromAttribution` function, but in kebab-case instead of camelCase, and prefixed with `data-`.
 For example, `seatRadiusFactor` becomes `data-seat-radius-factor`.
 The contents of the `<parliament-arch>` element provide the attribution.
 Each `<party>`, `<group>` or `<seat-data>` child element represents a group of seats.
 Each such element takes attributes corresponding to the properties of the `SeatData` interface, but again in kebab-case instead of camelCase and prefixed with `data-`.
 For example, `borderSize` becomes `data-border-size`, and `data` becomes `data-data`.
 The number of seats in the group is given either by the `data-n-seats` attribute, or by the text content of the element which should be an integer.
 As with the `SeatDataWithNumber` interface, the `color` property (`data-color` attribute) is mandatory, while all other properties/attributes are optional.

+## Westminster-style diagrams

+The `parliamentarch/westminster` module generates Westminster-style parliament diagrams, which look very different, using a very similar API.

+In this system, every party or group has an assigned area in which its seats are drawn.
+It can be "speak" for the speaker, "government", "opposition", or "cross" for the crossbenchers.
+Each area is a rectangle.

+### Main module contents

+These are found in the `parliamentarch/westminster` module.

+`Party`

+An interface for data about a party or group of seats.
+It contains:

+- `color: string`: The color with which to fill the seat square, as a CSS color.
+- `id?: string`: An optional id for the group of seats.
+- `data?: string`: An optional text to display when hovering over the seat.
+- `borderSize?: number`: The size of the border around the seat square, defaults to 0.
+- `borderColor?: string`: The color of the border, defaults to black.
+- `roundingRadius?: number`: The rounding radius of the square representing each seat, from 0 (square) to 1 (circle).

+`getSVGFromAttribution(attribution, options?): SVGSVGElement`

+This function creates the diagram as an SVG element which can then be integrated in the DOM.
+The parameters are as follows:

+- `attribution`: this accepts a wide range of input formats, which you can inspect using TypeScript typing.
+The easiest format is an array of objects containing, for each party, "nSeats" a number of seats, "area" the name of an area as described above, and the other fields of `Party` objects.
+The ordering of the elements of the same area matters, and the groups as provided will be drawn from left to right in the diagram.
+- `options.wingNRows`: the number of rows for each of the two wings (government and opposition).
+Ignored if 0, invalid if negative.
+If 0 (or not passed), the number of rows is calculated automatically.
+- `options.crossNCols`: the number of columns for the crossbenchers area.
+Invalid if negative.
+If 0 (or not passed), or if inferior to the total number of crossbenchers, the number of columns is calculated automatically.
+- `options.cozy`: Whether parties of the same area are allowed to share the same column - or the same row for the crossbenchers.
+Defaults to true.
+- `options.roundingRadius`: the default value for the rounding radius of the squares representing the seats, unless overridden by the `roundingRadius` property of a group object.
+From 0 (squares) to 1 (circles).
+Defaults to 0.
+- `options.spacingFactor`: the relative spacing between neighboring seats of the same area.
+This is multiplied by the size of a square to get the actual spacing between two neighboring seats.
+Defaults to 0.1.